ropenscilabs/statistical-software/README.md

 inter-connections between categories and standards.
-The final section of this document considers several examples of extant software submitted for peer-review, and uses these to illustrate in a concrete context how such such categories and standards may be developed.
-Prior to doing so, the following section lists several *Specific Aspects of Software* which may be usefully considered within both general and specific standards.
+The final section of this document considers several examples of extant software submitted for peer-review, and uses these to illustrate in a concrete context how such such categories and standards may be developed.\[2\] Prior to doing so, the following section lists several *Specific Aspects of Software* which may be usefully considered within both general and specific standards.

 # 5\.
 Software Assessment

-To additionally inform the general considerations described in the preceding sections, this section presents a general (yet non-exhaustive) overview of aspects of software which may be usefully considered, both for (retrospective) peer review software, and for (prospective) use in developing software both in general, and in preparation for peer-review.
-It may be important to consider the extent to which the following aspects may be more or less applicable or relevant at different phases of a software lifecycle, or how expected values for, or results of applying, metrics may vary throughout a software lifecycle.
+To additionally inform the general considerations described in the preceding sections, this section presents a general (yet non-exhaustive) overview of aspects of software which may be usefully considered for standards-based assessment, both for (retrospective) purposes of peer review, and for (prospective) use in developing software both in general, and in preparation for peer-review.
+It will be important to consider the applicability of each metric to different categories of statistical software, as well as the extent to which the following aspects may be more or less applicable or relevant at different phases of a software lifecycle, or how expected values for, or results of applying, metrics may vary throughout a software lifecycle.